nuxencs/seasonpackarr/README.md

 You can configure a decent part of the features seasonpackarr provides.
 I will explain the most important ones here in more detail.

+### qBittorrent Client Authentication

+Each entry under `clients` connects seasonpackarr to one qBittorrent instance.
+You can authenticate with the traditional `username` and `password` fields, or with `apiKey` when using qBittorrent 5.2.0 or newer.
+If `apiKey` is set, seasonpackarr uses qBittorrent API key authentication for that client instead of username/password login.

+If you use [qui's reverse proxy](https://getqui.com/docs/features/reverse-proxy/), set the client `host` to the full proxy URL, for example `http://localhost:7476/proxy/abc123...`, and leave `username`, `password`, and `apiKey` empty. qui keeps the qBittorrent session and handles authentication for proxied clients.

 ### Smart Mode

 Can be enabled in the config by setting `smartMode` to `true`.
 Works together with `smartModeThreshold` to determine if